doherty100/azuresandbox/terraform-azurerm-vwan/README.md

 ## Resource index

-This section provides an index of the 6 resources included in this quick start.
+This section provides an index of the 6 resources included in this sample.

 ### Virtual wan